Billy Bishop

-Air Marshal William Avery Bishop, (8 February 1894 – 11 September 1956) was a Canadian flying ace of the First World War.
+Air Marshal William Avery "Billy" Bishop, Jr., (8 February 1894 – 11 September 1956) was a Canadian flying ace of the First World War.
 He was officially credited with 72 victories, making him the top Canadian and British Empire ace of the war, and also received a Victoria Cross.
 During the Second World War, Bishop was instrumental in setting up and promoting the British Commonwealth Air Training Plan.

 Early life

 William Avery Bishop (commonly called Billy Bishop to distinguish him from his father) was born in Owen Sound, Ontario, on 8 February 1894, blond, blue-eyed, and weighing 11 pounds.
 He was the third of four children born to William Avery Bishop Sr. and Margaret Louisa (Green) Bishop.
 William Avery Bishop Sr. was a lawyer and graduate of Osgoode Hall Law School in Toronto, Ontario.
 He was the Registrar of Grey County and was appointed to the post after backing the winning Liberal Party candidate in the national elections of 1896.
 He was consequential enough to be invited to a dinner for British dignitaries hosted by Prime Minister Sir Wilfrid Laurier.

 Eldest brother Worth was ten years old when Billy arrived.
 His other brother, Kilbourn, was born in 1886, but died in 1893, the year before Billy's birth.
 Sister Louise, to whom Billy became very close, was born in 1895, a year after him.